loloolk/CPU/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Description:
-A 16-bit CPU, made with logisim evolution, and a program that converts the .alt file from sudo assembly  (pretty understandable if you read the code) into the nessecary inputs for the simulated CPU.
+A 16-bit CPU, made with logisim evolution.
+This contains the CPU's Circuitry in `CPU`, an assembler for the CPU (from assembly to machine code) in `Assembler` and a Virtual Machine for the CPU in `VM`.

-## Quick Start:
+## Quick Start (CPU Simulation):
 1) Download [logisim evolution](https://sourceforge.net/projects/logisimevolution/)
-2) Open `CPU.circ` in logisim evolution
+2) Open `CPU/CPU.circ` in logisim evolution
-3) Open `code.alt` and put in your code
+3) Open `Assembler/input.txt` and put in your code
-4) Run the program
+4) Run the `Assembler/main.c` file
-5) Copy the output into the ROM chips
+5) Copy the `Assembler/outut.txt` into the ROM chips
 6) Run the CPU

-## INSTRUCTIONS (for c++ file):
+## ASSEMBLER INSTRUCTIONS:
+The Program currently made calculates the first few fibonacci numbers, and prints them out.

-In "code.alt" put in your code, and run it. it will give you the nesessary inputs for the 4 ROM chips.
+In `Assembler/input.txt` put in your code, and run it. it will give you the nesessary inputs for the 4 ROM chips.
 1) NOOP: No operation, nothing happens.
 2) MOV [Reg] [Reg]: Moves the values in the first register, to the second register.
 3) IMM [Val] [Reg]: Moves the value immediately into the designated register.